 The conference will gather leading representatives from the political, academic, and business worlds, as well as civil society in a joint endeavour to explore the multiple dimensions of security in cities in the global context.
 It will explore how cities build resilience, ensure security, and achieve social inclusivity in these challenging times.
 It will look at how the different pressures and responses interact.
 It will look at what cities can do alone and where they need national and international support to achieve particular goals.
 It will explore what is in common and what is unique in both pressures and responses in a selection of different cities whose representatives will participate.

-For more information about last year's conference
+For more information about the 2017 conference

-- watch the Opening Session;
+- watch the plenary sessions;

 - browse the conference programme (pdf).